Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## commandGoto

-Use the "/goto" command to teleport to the specified dimension and coordinates.
+Use the "/goto" command to teleport to the specified dimension and coordinates, When no coordinates are specified, it will teleport to the corresponding coordinates of the current player location.

 - Type: `String`